 In this location the fluvial flood map is based on detailed modelling in the form of the River Thames model (Pangbourne to Sonning) (2021).
-The outputs of this model were further assessed and show flood depths and velocities to be significant in some locations.
+The outputs of this model were further assessed and show a significant increase in flood extent when climate change is accounted for.
 In this respect fluvial flood risk is considered high.